 - Non-Government: Within next month 7th, from the date of deduction.

-For more details on due dates for TDS payments, click here.
+For more details on due dates for TDS payments, then click here.

 - If there is a delay in payment due to late deduction, then interest is applicable at 1% per month, starting from the supposed month of supposed deduction to the month of actual deduction.